8th Annual John T. Irwin National Tournament of Senior State Champions

 3. The highest-rated state resident who will be 50+ years old as of the first day of the Irwin.

-Ultimately, though, a state may determine its representative by whatever method of qualification it deems best—as long as the representative is a state resident (or was a state resident during the state qualifier) and is 50+ years old as of the first day of the Irwin.
+Ultimately, though, a state may determine its representative by whatever method of qualification it deems best—provided that the representative is a state resident (or was a state resident during the state qualifier) and is 50+ years old as of the first day of the Irwin.
 If the representative is unable to compete, then the state may substitute its next highest qualifier as an alternate.

 US Chess will email to each state a link to an online nomination form that must be completed by June 1st.
 US Chess reserves the right to appoint a representative for a state that fails to meet this deadline.
 After the deadline, an appointment made by US Chess will take precedence over an appointment made by the state.
-However, prior to US Chess’s appointment of a state representative, if the state were to inform US Chess of its desired appointment, then US Chess would honor the state’s selection.
+However, prior to US Chess appointment of a state representative, if the state were to inform US Chess of its desired appointment after June 1st, then US Chess would honor the state’s selection.

-To eliminate byes, the host state (the state in which the tournament will be held) may provide an alternate who will play only in rounds that have an odd number of players.
-If the alternate is not needed to play in a round, then the alternate will be paired for free in a concurrent round of the U.S. Open and in any concurrent U.S. Open side events.
-The alternate is eligible for prizes.
+To eliminate byes caused by an odd number of players in any round of the Irwin, the host state may provide an alternate to even out the pairings.
+If the alternate is not needed to play in a round, then the alternate has the option to be paired at no cost in a concurrent round of the U.S. Open or in any concurrent U.S. Open side events.
+The alternate is eligible for all prizes awarded to Irwin participants.

 ELIGIBILITY